 That said, overweight and obese people in Hong Kong can still secure health insurance.
 For individual plans, many insurers will require you to submit your weight and height in your application.
 Your Body Mass Index (BMI) will be used to determine whether or not you might be required to pay a loading on your premium to account for your increased risk or, in extreme cases, whether coverage may be outright denied.

 Group health insurance plans, or employee provided insurance, usually don’t require your BMI.
-However, you may want to ensure you know what your plan does cover in case seeking out treatment for weight reduction or obesity-related illnesses aren’t covered, or have low benefits.
-If you’re concerned that your company-provided plan may not adequately cover your health needs based on your weight, then perhaps a top up insurance plan can help you out.
+However, you may want to ensure you know what your plan does cover in a case seeking out treatment for weight reduction or obesity-related illnesses aren’t covered or have low benefits.
+If you’re concerned that your company-provided plan may not adequately cover your health needs based on your weight, then perhaps a top-up insurance plan can help you out.

 Whatever your insurance needs, Pacific Prime Hong Kong has you covered.
 To find out more about what our selection of international and comprehensive plans can do for you in Hong Kong, Asia, and the world, contact our team of consultants and advisors today!